make-03/SunsetWebinterfaceMiddleware/README.md

 > The following lists of features is **not final** and certain things may change in the future (finished AND unfinished ones)!

 ## List of changes + working features:

+* [09-11-2019] added separate class `SunsetThreadPoolConfiguration?` for setting up the ThreadPool
+* [09-11-2019] updated `SunsetThreadPool` class with these changes, removed local variables in this class
+* [09-11-2019] added methods for getting infos about the current queue, running threads etc.
+* [09-11-2019] updated `SunsetThreadPoolTests` accordingly
+* [09-11-2019] updated `SunsetControllerTests`
+* [09-11-2019] updated README

+---

+* [04-11-2019] added test class for testing controller using mockups
+* [04-11-2019] it is now possible to test HTTP-requests checking HTTP status codes + values returned by the controller
+* [04-11-2019] removed unnecessary comments and improved code structure
+* [04-11-2019] removed old files + dead code
+* [04-11-2019] improved HTML+javscript code
+* [04-11-2019] indentations are now correctly generated when trying to print code in web interface
+* [04-11-2019] updated **Impressum** in web interface

+---

 * [23-10-2019] added configuration class for redirecting HTTP traffic (port 8080) to HTTPS
 * [23-10-2019] added method annotated with @After in ThreadPoolTest to manually stop the ExecutorService
+* [23-10-2019] fixed minor spelling errors and improved formatting

 ---